Who we are

 Dr. Fleischer is an applied insect ecologist.
 His research helps define the structure and dynamics of insect populations and communities in agroecosystems, and he uses this information to advance IPM.
 Projects often emphasize communities of beneficials: examples include conservation biocontrol in peppers, sweet corn, and cucurbits, and how farming systems and landscapes influenced community dynamics of a diverse (>100 species) assemblege of epigeal species critical for biocontrol and nutrient cycling.
 He is applying those community ecology techniques across landscapes to advance conservation of pollinator communities in vegetable agroecosystems that rely on insect pollination of cucurbit crops.

-We are focusing on synergistic and sublethal effects of multiple pesticides on the chemical senses and chemically mediated behaviors of honeybees in relation to honeybee health and CCD in collaboration with Chris Mullin and Maryann Frazier.
-Graduate student Daniel Schmehl is also looking at a comparative approach with the solitary bee, Osmia cornifrons.
+Dr. Frazier focused on synergistic and sublethal effects of multiple pesticides on the chemical senses and chemically mediated behaviors of honeybees in relation to honeybee health and CCD in collaboration with Chris Mullin and Maryann Frazier.

-As the senior extension associate specializing in apiculture, Maryann is responsible for honey bee extension throughout the state and cooperatively across the Mid-Atlantic region.
-She teaches courses in beekeeping, general entomology and teacher education and is involved in the department’s innovative public outreach program.
-She is working closely with Dr. Chris Mullin and Dr. Jim Frazier on the potential role of pesticides on declining honey bee health in general and CCD specifically.
+As a recently retired senior extension associate specializing in apiculture, Maryann is supporting the honey bee extension effort though work with the Pennsylvania Beekeepers Association.
+She worked closely with Dr. Chris Mullin and Dr. Jim Frazier on the potential role of pesticides on declining honey bee health in general and CCD specifically.

 Rick Grazzini, Garden Genetics LLC, Adjunct Professor, Entomology